Since the enactment of ERISA in 1974, 403(b) plans have not had to comply with the annual 5500

 The changes in both DOL and IRS regulations eliminated many, but not all,of the operational and administrative differences between 403(b) plans and other similar retirement plans, such as 401(k) plans.
-As a result, 403(b) compliance requirements have been brought more in line with those applicable to other types of employee benefit plans.
-Major changes include:
+As a result, 403(b) compliance requirements were brought more in line with those applicable to other types of employee benefit plans.
+Major changes included:

 A 403(b) plan is not covered by Title I of ERISA if it is a governmental plan or a church plan, or qualifies as a "safe harbor" plan.
 The determination of whether a plan is subject to ERISA is fact intensive and is best made in consultation with an ERISA attorney.
 The level of employer involvement required to fail the safe harbor test is quite low, and the consequences of an incorrect determination can be devastating (in terms of dollars), so do talk to your attorney and be sure you have it right.